Arycanda: History

+Late Bronze

-Arycanda is known to be one of the old Lycian cities, as its name ends with -anda, indicative of its Anatolian origin; dating back as far as the 2nd millennium BC.
+Arycanda is known to be one of the old Lycian cities, as its name ends with -anda, indicative of its Anatolian origin; dating as far back as the 2nd millennium BC.

+Iron Age

 The oldest remains and finds from the city date from the 6th or 5th century BC.
 Archaeological evidence suggests it became a town in the third century BC, when it gained typically Greek monuments including an agora, bouleuterion, a small stadium, temples and eventually a beautiful theatre.

+Roman period

 The city was at its most prosperous in the Roman period.
 Its wealth is thought to have come from passing trade and timber from the nearby forests.
 It had no city walls to defend it, only a single watchtower at the highest point of the town being a potentially defensive feature.

 It was severely damaged by an earthquake in the 3rd century AD after which it was partially abandoned, although parts survived and prospered.
 Early Christian basilicas were built through to Byzantine times of the 6th century when the settlement moved to a new site south of the modern road called Arif (or Aruf) in archaeological literature (to distinguish it from the older site).